Thursday, 9 August 2012

 In 1950 the Bouncing Ball video game program was developed for MIT's new Whirlwind Computer, the first computer to display "real-time" video signals, which was first demonstrated in April 1951 after being developed in the late 1940's.
 This was the very first computer capable of displaying both real time text and graphics on a video terminal, which at this time was a large oscilloscope screen.
 It was also the first computer to use core memory, which permanently stores binary data on magnets within a wire grid.
 While the Bouncing Ball game was not interactive, it was the precursor of video games to come in future years.

-The rotary phone dial shown at centre of the picture was actually used to
+The rotary phone dial shown at centre of the picture was actually used to make game moves.

 In May, 1951, the NIMROD computer, created by the major UK electrical engineering and equipment firm Ferranti International was presented at the Festival of Britain.
 Using a panel of lights for its display, it was designed exclusively to play the game of NIM; this was the very first instance of a digital computer designed specifically to play a game in recorded history.